“You can’t stop the waves, but you can learn to surf”

 Beyond the Mind: A Spiritual and Somatic Lens

-While traditional therapy often emphasizes understanding and reshaping thoughts, emotions, and behaviors, working within a spiritual framework allows us to access a deeper, more expansive terrain.
+While typical talk therapy often emphasizes understanding and reshaping thoughts, emotions, and behaviors, including a spiritual lens allows access a deeper, more expansive terrain.
 This perspective:

 Invites more-than-human connection and sense of belonging